 Remember: The proposal must be submitted by RSP.
 To do this, RSP needs i) a WISPER record and ii) notice from the PI or SoHE that the proposal is ready for submission.

 See additional details outlining the steps and timeline for proposal submission: Submitting a Proposal.

 Most sponsors outline the review process and timeline, which can range from a few weeks to several months before a funding decision is communicated.
 Refer to the sponsor's guidelines or policies about whether and how to inquire about a proposal under review.

 If you're notified your proposal will be funded, contact Sarah Marcotte to assist with award receipt and acceptance.
-Because awards are made to the University, not to an individual, the research administrator must work closely with Research and Sponsored Programs to accept an award and set it up properly in the University's financial system.
+Because awards are made to UW, not to an individual, the research administrator must work closely with RSP to accept the award and set it up properly in the campus financial system.